Department of Entomology, University of Georgia, Athens GA, 30602.

 SWD CONTROL OPTIONS FOR ORGANIC BLUEBERRIES

 Insecticides registered for organically produced blueberries are less effective against SWD than conventional insecticides and have shorter residual activity.
 However, SWD can be managed successfully through more intensive monitoring, timely application if flies are detected, and frequent application of the available insecticides.
 Cultural control strategies described in an earlier section of this update will also be important to help reduce the overall population levels and should be implemented if possible.
-There is limited number of organic insecticides effective against SWD which include Entrust, Pyganic, Grandevo, Venerate, and Azera.
+There are only two organic insecticides effective against SWD which include Entrust and Pyganic.
 There are some restrictions on how much or how many times Entrust can be applied per season, so please read the label for details.
-Make sure to rotate Entrust with other organic insecticides to reduce the risk of resistance development in SWD.
-For detailed recommendations to control SWD on organic blueberries, please see UGA Extension Bulletin on Organic Management of SWD.
+Make sure to rotate Entrust with Pyganic to reduce the risk of resistance development in SWD.

 In summary, SWD is clearly one of the most devastating pests in the history of Georgia blueberry production.
 It is therefore extremely important for growers to implementing management strategies in a proactive manner in order to minimize the impact of this pest.
 Following are the key components of effective management of SWD: